Huge media shake-up: TV3 owner cuts 130 jobs, Stuff sold to CEO Sinead Boucher for $1

 "We have successfully offset near term revenue declines with operational cost reductions, but don't expect revenue to fully recover in a hurry.
 Further cost savings are inevitable and TVNZ will look to preserve investment in local news and entertainment content, and maintain jobs where possible.
 Change is the norm for the media sector and TVNZ will continue to keep its staff and shareholder fully informed about relevant decisions as they unfold."

-The government last month offered New Zealand media businesses an initial $50 million to help them weather the economic fallout from Covid-19 while it puts together a second round of support.
+The Government last month offered New Zealand media businesses an initial $50 million to help them weather the economic fallout from Covid-19 while it puts together a second round of support.

 READ MEDIAWORKS CEO'S FULL EMAIL TO STAFF BELOW